Degenerative Myelopathy Blog Banner

 • Complete paralysis requiring full-time care

-The timeline from initial symptoms to complete paralysis typically spans 6 months to 2 years, though individual cases vary considerably.
-As symptoms worsen, affected dogs require extensive supportive care to maintain any quality of life.
+The timeline from initial symptoms to severe paralysis typically spans 6 months to 2 years, though individual cases vary considerably.
+As symptoms worsen, affected dogs require extensive supportive care to maintain quality of life.

 A group photo features various dog breeds, including German Shepherds, Bernese Mountain Dogs, and Chesapeake Bay...